 - Hartsfield-Jackson Atlanta International Airport (ATL) is the largest in the state and has been the world’s busiest airport for over 20 years in a row.

-“Out-of-state investors are gravitating toward a daisy chain of often overlooked and out-of-the-way markets”in smaller cities in the Southeast, such as Augusta, Georgia.
-According to MoneyWatch, real estate investors in rural markets might very well benefit from a post-pandemic boom in 2021.
+At the beginning of 2021, MoneyWatch noted that “Out-of-state investors are gravitating toward a daisy chain of often overlooked and out-of-the-way markets” in smaller cities in the Southeast, such as Augusta, Georgia.
+Looking at the performance of the Georgia real estate market over the past year, it’s easy to understand why.

 Key Market Stats: